What Causes a Car Insurance Lapse

 Policy Cancellation

 Insurers may cancel your policy for reasons beyond missed payments, including multiple claims within a short period, serious driving violations like DUI, providing false information on your application, or engaging in risky behavior that increases their liability exposure.
-Understanding the cancellation refund process can help you navigate this situation.
+Understanding why your insurer might cancel your policy can help you navigate this situation.

 Switching Insurance Companies

 Creating gaps between policies when switching providers is a surprisingly common mistake.
 If your old policy ends before your new coverage begins — even by a single day — you'll have a lapse on your record that can affect your rates for years.
-Follow proper procedures when switching car insurance companies to avoid these gaps.
+Make sure your new policy is active before canceling your old one.
+Paying attention to when your car insurance expires is a critical step when switching providers.

 Administrative Issues

 Moving without updating your billing address, assuming you no longer need coverage because you're not driving regularly, or failing to renew before your policy expiration date can all create lapses that carry the same penalties as missed payments.
-If you're relocating, check our guide on car insurance when moving to another state.
+If you're not driving, you still need coverage — see our guide on maintaining car insurance while unemployed for affordable options.

 Insurance Lapse Penalties and Consequences